Manish-Mahesh/threat-modeling-agent/README.md

 ---

+## 🧠 Hybrid Mitigation Engine

+Sentinel uses a **Hybrid Mitigation Strategy** to ensure recommendations are both specific and reliable:

+1.  **AI-Generated Mitigations (STRIDE):**
+    For architectural flaws (e.g., "Missing Network Segmentation"), the **Threat Knowledge Agent** uses its LLM reasoning to generate custom, context-aware mitigations tailored to your specific stack.

+2.  **Knowledge-Based Mitigations (CVEs/CWEs):**
+    For known vulnerabilities and specific weakness types, the system consults a curated **Mitigation Knowledge Base** (`tools/mitigation_engine.py`).
+    *   **Generic by Design:** Instead of relying on hit-or-miss AI suggestions for critical bugs, it maps standard **CWE IDs** (e.g., `CWE-89 SQL Injection`, `CWE-918 SSRF`) to industry-standard fixes (NIST 800-53 controls, secure coding practices).
+    *   **Fallback Mechanism:** If a specific CWE is not in the knowledge base, the engine falls back to a robust default strategy based on the **CVSS Vector** (e.g., "If Network Vector -> Enforce Firewall", "If Privileged -> Review IAM").

+This ensures that even if a specific CVE is new or obscure, the system provides solid, standards-aligned defense advice based on the *type* of vulnerability.

+---

+## 🛡️ Trust & Accuracy (Anti-Hallucination)

+A common issue with LLM-based security tools is "hallucination" (inventing non-existent vulnerabilities).
+Sentinel combats this with a strict **Grounding Layer**:

+1.  **Real-World CVEs Only:**
+    *   The **CVE Discovery Agent** does *not* use an LLM to guess vulnerabilities.
+    *   It queries the **National Vulnerability Database (NVD)** and **CISA KEV** APIs directly using the inferred technology stack.
+    *   If the NVD returns zero results, the report will state "No known CVEs found" rather than inventing one.

+2.  **Relevance Filtering:**
+    *   Raw CVEs are passed to the **Threat Relevance Agent**, which uses the LLM *only* to filter out irrelevant results (e.g., "This CVE is for Windows, but the architecture is Linux").
+    *   It cannot add new CVEs, only remove or score existing ones.

+3.  **Strict Synthesis:**
+    *   The final **Report Synthesizer** is explicitly instructed via system prompts to **never invent CVEs** and to only report those validated by the upstream tools.

+---

 ## 🧪 Sample Execution & Verification

 A sample architecture diagram (`data/test_arch4.png`) and a pre-generated report (`threat_report.md`) are included in the repository for verification purposes.